igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Stream ID:

 : The stream ID of the stream that is affected encoded as a variable-length integer.

-Sent Data:
+Min Stream Data:

 : A variable-length integer indicating the number of data octets written to the stream (since the beginning of the stream) that have